 - Salt

-- Milk – Whole or reduced fat (2%) are best for making frosting.
+- Milk โ Whole or reduced fat (2%) is best.

 How to Make Cream Cheese Frosting

-Place the butter and cream cheese in the bowl of a stand mixer fitted with the paddle attachment.
-Beat on medium speed for about 1 minute, or until the two are combined and smooth.
+- Combine the butter and cream cheese: Place the butter and cream cheese in the bowl of a stand mixer fitted with the paddle attachment.
+Beat on medium speed for about 1 minute or until the two are combined and smooth.

-Reduce the mixer speed to low and add the sugar slowly, beating until it’s fully incorporated into the cream cheese and butter; if you need to, turn off the mixer to scrape down the sides of the bowl.
+- Add the sugar: Reduce the mixer speed to low, and add the sugar slowly, beating until itโs fully incorporated into the cream cheese and butter.
+If you need to, turn off the mixer to scrape down the sides of the bowl.

-While the mixer is running on low speed, add the vanilla and salt, then add the milk a tablespoon at a time and continue mixing until the frosting is smooth and creamy; turn the mixer to high speed and beat until the frosting is light and fluffy.
+- Finish the frosting: While the mixer is running on low speed, add the vanilla and salt.
+Then, add the milk a tablespoon at a time, and continue mixing until the frosting is smooth and creamy.
+Finally, turn the mixer to high speed, and beat until the frosting is light and fluffy.

 Here are some recipes that are perfect for finishing with this frosting: